Run a 90-Day Career Reset - A Playbook You Can Actually Finish

 This guide works on its own.
 If you want structured tools while executing:

-- Career Clarity Quiz - helps you pick a direction you can commit to for 90 days.
+- Take free career snapshot quiz - helps you pick a direction you can commit to for 90 days.

 - Resume Scanner - checks ATS parsing and clarity (baseline format + role signal).